JordyMcIntyre/placeos-obsidian-quartz/content/Content/AI as a Natural Interface for Seamless Device Integration.md

 - "[[AI]]"
 - "[[AV]]"
 tags:
-- "#AIinterface"
+- "#ai/interface"
-- "#SmartTechnology"
+- "#smarttechnology"
-- "#FutureWorkspaces"
+- "#futureworkspace"
-- "#NaturalInteraction"
+- "#naturalinteraction"
-- "#SeamlessIntegration"
+- "#seamlessintegration"
-- "#AIAutomation"
+- "#ai/automation"
 ---
 If there's one thing I'd like people to understand about AI.